Muzietto/es6-lambda-calculus/README.md

     BIGGER_X_THAN_Y(THREE)(FOUR); // FALSE
     BIGGER_X_THAN_Y(THREE)(THREE); // FALSE

-  a variation on the same lazy method can be used to define a much useful `EQUAL N M` function:
+  a variation on the same lazy stuff can be used to define a much useful `EQUAL N M` function:

     def EQUAL1 f x y = LAZY_COND λ_.TRUE λ_.(LAZY_COND λ_.FALSE λ_.(f f (PRED x) (PRED y)) (OR (AND (NOT (ISZERO x)) (ISZERO y)) (AND (ISZERO x) (NOT (ISZERO y))))) (AND (ISZERO y) (ISZERO x)) def EQUAL = SELF_APPLY EQUAL1